Research Ethics Review Operating Procedure

 Operating Procedure

-1. Institutional Approval
+1. Institutional Permission

 2. Research Ethics Application Process

-- To complete this process, Researchers must:
+2.2.
+To complete this process, researchers must:

 - Submit the completed Ontario College Research Ethics Application Form, along with all supporting documents (e.g., consent forms, survey or questionnaire questions, recruitment script, etc.) to research@cambriancollege.ca for ethics review.